 Overtime often signals planning failures.
 Consistent overtime in specific teams indicates that staffing levels have not kept pace with workload growth.
 Strategic workforce planning identifies these demand gaps before overtime becomes routine.

-Similarly, underutilized staff represent wasted investment.
-If certain roles or locations consistently have excess capacity, the workforce plan should address this through redeployment, cross training for internal mobility, or natural attrition without replacement.
+Similarly, underutilized staff represents wasted investment.
+If certain roles or locations consistently have excess capacity, the workforce plan should address this through redeployment, cross-training for internal mobility, or natural attrition without replacement.

 Connecting Workforce Capacity To Revenue Targets